Injured in a Kingston Motorcycle Accident? Our Hudson Valley Legal Team Is Here to Push Back.

 ContactHurt on a bike?
 Call Alex and Mike!

-Ulster County Motorcycle Injuries: By the Numbers
+Ulster County Motorcycle Injuries: The Numbers Behind the Risk

-- Town of Ulster: 7 crashes
+Wawarsing – 7 injury crashes

-- Plattekill: 5 crashes
+Rochester – 5 injury crashes

-Failure to yield right of way
+Failure to yield right of way – 13 Crashes

 These accidents occur when a car or truck driver fails to yield to a motorcyclist who has the right of way, resulting in a collision.
 Sometimes, a driver will fail to see the motorcyclist due to their smaller size, which can lead to a failure to yield.
 Motorcyclists are more vulnerable to injury than other motorists due to the lack of protection offered by their vehicles, and a failure to yield can lead to catastrophic injuries, including broken bones, traumatic brain injuries, and spinal cord injuries.